 You’re probably familiar with most of the key tasks like showing houses, listing homes for sale, and navigating the home buying process, but sometimes it can get even more complex.

 Like in most professions, things don’t always go exactly how you or your clients would like.
 In fact, sometimes things just come off the rails completely.
 How you adapt and move forward in the face of adversity is what’s important when it comes to being the best real estate agent you can be for your clients.

 Here are a few stories from actual real estate agents that help illustrate this point and can be quite informative (and pretty darn funny too).
 These tales are straight from the agents’ mouths, with full names omitted to protect the innocent.
 In the spirit of the season let’s call them (spooky voice) agent horror stories …

 One of the more common curve balls agents face is the presence of an unwelcome visitor during a showing.
 Here are a few examples.

 The Secret Napper

 “My clients and I walked into a house for a showing and it appeared someone was still in the house.
 Protocol dictates that the client should not be in the home for a variety of reasons during the showing, but my client immediately said to me, ‘I feel like someone is here.’
 I assured them that the owners knew they should not be home for the showing and we proceeded.
 As we made our way to the bedroom, I noticed what appeared to be someone hiding under the sheets in their bed.
 I knew it wasn’t a bunch of pillows because, I kid you not, I saw a toe sticking out of the covers.
 I quickly redirected my clients to another room to view first and while we were in there, I saw the owner sneak out the back door.
 Surprise encounter averted.
-Hugh sigh of relief!” – Mark C.
+Huge sigh of relief!” – Mark C.

 The Haunted House Tour